Tag Archives: United States Marine

 Terminal Lance is a mature comic written by Lance Corporal Maximilian Uriarte, USMC to poke fun at the various absurdities in the Marine Corps.
 Both my sons love this comic and my youngest had me send his the weekly editions during boot camp.

 Each comic is accompanied by an essay that explains the back story.
 If you’re a Marine Mom I caution, before you head to the Terminal Lance site, you may not want to read the essays.
 They may render you blind.
-But it’s Marine, adult male humor, and not meant for Mom’s.
+But it’s Marine, adult, male humor, and not meant for Mom’s.
 I made this mistake last summer as I read one particular essay and immediately had a visual image of my youngest son I did NOT want in my brain.

-Why Knife-hands?
-From what I’ve seen and read Knife-hands is used as a visual cussing out or the ultimate intimidation factor.
-I’ve seen a few, when I visited MCRD San Diego at graduation and I’ve watched many YouTube videos with several drill instructors getting in a boot’s face with several knife-hands.
+MCRD San Diego at graduation and I’ve watched many YouTube videos with several drill instructors getting in a boot’s face with several knife-hands.

 Remembering Veterans Day